 As instructed in Getting Started, you have chosen to draw a new data model to begin a logical model from the ground up.
-Before we begin to add entities, we will populate ER/Studio Data Architect with some sample domains (Domains are re-usable attributes).
+Before we begin to add entities, we will populate ER/Studio Data Architect with some sample domains.